Dromediansk/image-ai-generator/README.md

 ## Image AI Generator

-with the usage of OpenAI, generating images based on creative input.
+Image generator with the help of OpenAI API and DALL·E 2 model.
+Possible to configure options.

 ### Tech stack